coala/documentation/Developers/Review.rst

    consistent.
 -  Check the commit message.
--  Take a look at continuous integration results in the end even if they
+-  Take a look at continuous integration results in the end even if they pass.
-   pass:
 -  Coverage shall not fall.
--  Scrutinizer oftentimes yields helpful results.
+-  Scrutinizer often yields helpful results.

 As you perform your review of each commit, please make comments on the relevant lines of code in the GitHub pull request.
 After performing your